The best employee engagement surveys take you seamlessly from gathering feedback, and sharing it with your team – to taking action on results.

 Employee effectiveness surveys allow individuals to receive intimate and honest feedback from their peers.
 Rather than being used for performance evaluation, this information empowers the individual employee to see where they excel and identifies areas for personal learning and development.

 You can run your own employee surveys on the Culture Amp platform and gather the data and insights to make impactful decisions about your business and employee development.
-Our surveys are thoughtfully crafted by our team of data scientists and psychologists taking into account human behavior, responses to feedback, benchmark data and more.
+Our surveys are thoughtfully crafted by our team of data scientists and psychologists to consider human behavior, responses to feedback, benchmark data, and more.

 Learn how to use Culture Amp’s employee surveys as you scale

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.